Denise Huxtable: Creative conflicts and A Different World

-Tensions increased between Bonet and Cosby when the actress posed nude for Interview and Rolling Stone magazines to promote Angel Heart.
-Bonet insisted "I was not concerned with how Denise was going to feel ...
-Nor was I looking to destroy her reputation.
-Instead, I felt obligated to my career and my (freedom of) artistic choice."
-After hearing that the photograph was generating a lot of negative feedback and press, Cosby purchased a copy of Interview himself and claims that, upon seeing Bonet's photographs for the first time, he felt "There's nothing wrong with it ...
-Lisa has matured due to the immediacy of her responsibilities ...
-I think that she is doing magnificently well for someone [at her age] doing and making decisions on her own, and she is deeply loved in my heart".
-The media continued to circulate Bonet's photographs heavily, which is believed to have instigated a highly publicized dispute between the actress and Cosby towards the end of the 1980s.
+Tensions between Bonet and Cosby worsened when the actress posed nude for Interview and Rolling Stone magazines to promote Angel Heart.
+Bonet insisted that she was not trying to harm Denise's reputation by posing nude, but rather "felt obligated to my career and my (freedom of) artistic choice".
+After learning about the photograph's negative press, Cosby purchased a copy of Interview for himself, and released a statement defending the photographs while complimenting Bonet's talent and maturity in spite of her young age.
+The media continued to circulate Bonet's photographs heavily, which is reported to have fueled a highly publicized dispute between the actress and Cosby towards the end of the 1980s.
 Cosby expressed concern over how the photographs would affect The Cosby Show's younger audience and Bonet's younger cast mates.
-Although producers felt that the scandal would disturb "the squeaky-clean Huxtable image", Cosby eventually decided to provide Bonet with her own television series, a spin-off of The Cosby Show entitled A Different World.
-The network agreed that Bonet was ready to star in her own series, a revelation by which she was surprised.
+Although producers feared the scandal would tarnish "the squeaky-clean Huxtable image", Cosby decided to provide Bonet with her own television series, a spin-off of The Cosby Show called A Different World.
+The network agreed that Bonet was ready to lead her own show, a revelation by which she was surprised.

-A Different World originally revolved around an entirely different premise and main character, starring actress Meg Ryan as Maggie Lauten – a white student adjusting to a historically black college.
-When Ryan left the project to focus on her film career, she was replaced with actress Marisa Tomei; Tomei's Maggie was re-written into a supporting role, becoming one of Denise's roommates, while the premise was revised into a series following Bonet's character as she adjusts to college and living away from home.
-The first and only Cosby Show cast member to receive their own spin-off, the media speculated that A Different World had been developed into a star vehicle for Bonet because she frequently protested the way in which Cosby directed the family-oriented Cosby Show; Emily VanDerWerff of The A.V.
-Club agreed that the spin-off was revised as a means of removing Bonet from The Cosby Show "in a way that would bruise fewer egos."
-Additionally, Cosby's decision to cast Bonet in A Different World allowed "viewers to explore the new environment through the eyes of a familiar character".
-Strategic Reinvention in Popular Culture: The Encore Impulse author Richard Pfefferman agreed that Denise "was at the perfect stage of development to star in a series of her own."
+A Different World originally followed an entirely different premise and main character, intending to star Meg Ryan as Maggie Lauten – a white student attending a historically black college.
+Marisa Tomei replaced Ryan when the latter left the project to focus on her film career.
+Maggie was re-written into the supporting role of one of Denise's roommates, while the plot was revised to focus on Bonet's character as she adjusts to college and living away from home for the first time.
+The only Cosby Show cast member to receive their own spin-off, the media speculated that A Different World was developed into a star vehicle for Bonet because she frequently protested Cosby's family-oriented direction for The Cosby Show; Emily VanDerWerff of The A.V.
+Club agreed that the spin-off was revised as a means of removing Bonet from The Cosby Show "in a way that would bruise fewer egos".
+Additionally, casting Bonet in A Different World allowed "viewers to explore the new environment through the eyes of a familiar character".